hrishikeshghosh/Twigs/README.md

 The other one is the main server which does all the backend jobs.
 As i am using Microservice structure ( and not monolithic structure ), I had to take care of all the CORS rules and elinimate the erros.

+Frontend hosted at: Netlify
+Backend and Bucket hosted at: Heroku

 Lastly, The app is my personal Project which is running on very fragile servers ( As free servers are very fragile ).